-This mode can be used to daisy-chain multiple AD7944 devices on a 3-wire serial interface while providing a busy indicator.
-It is available only in normal conversion mode (TURBO low).
+This mode can also daisy-chain multiple AD7986 devices on a 3-wire serial interface while providing a busy indicator.
 This feature is useful for reducing component count and wiring connections, for example, in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.
-A connection diagram example using three AD7944 devices is shown in Figure 36, and the corresponding timing is given in Figure 37.
+A connection diagram example using three AD7986 devices is shown in Figure 35, and the corresponding timing is given in Figure 36.

 When SDI and CNV are low, SDO is driven low.
-With SCK high, a rising edge on CNV initiates a conversion, selects chain mode, and enables the busy indicator.
+With SCK high, a rising edge on CNV initiates a conversion, selects the chain mode, and enables the busy indicator feature.
 In this mode, CNV is held high during the conversion phase and the subsequent data readback.

-When all ADCs in the chain have completed their conversions, the SDO pin of the ADC closest to the digital host (see the AD7944 ADC labeled C in Figure 36) is driven high.
+When all ADCs in the chain have completed their conversions, the SDO pin of the ADC closest to the digital host (see the AD7986 ADC labeled C in Figure 35) is driven high.
 This transition on SDO can be used as a busy indicator to trigger the data readback controlled by the digital host.
-The AD7944 then enters the acquisition phase and powers down.
+The AD7986 then enters the acquisition phase and powers down.
 The data bits stored in the internal shift register are clocked out, MSB first, by subsequent SCK falling edges.
 For each ADC, SDI feeds the input of the internal shift register and is clocked by the SCK falling edge.
-Each ADC in the chain outputs its data MSB first, and $14 \times N + 1$ clocks are required to read back the N ADCs.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate and, consequently, more AD7944 devices in the chain, provided that the digital host has an acceptable hold time.
+Each ADC in the chain outputs the data MSB first, and $18 \times N + 1$ clocks are required to read back the N ADCs.
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate and consequently more AD7986 devices in the chain, provided that the digital host has an acceptable hold time.

-Figure 36.
+Figure 35.
 Chain Mode with Busy Indicator Connection Diagram

-Figure 37.
+Figure 36.
 Chain Mode with Busy Indicator Serial Interface Timing